GIRISH-E-2002/Consumer-Goods-SQL-Analysis-With-Tableau-Dashboard/README.md

 **Provide the list of markets in which customer "Atliq Exclusive" operates its business in the APAC region.**

 ```
+select distinct(market) as Market
+from dim_customer
-SELECT DISTINCT market FROM dim_customer WHERE customer = 'Atliq Exclusive' AND region = 'APAC';
+where customer = 'Atliq Exclusive' and region = 'APAC';
 ```
 ![image](Images/A.png)